vectorgrp/sil-kit/docs/api/lifecycleService.rst

 Controlling the Participant
 """""""""""""""""""""""""""
-After a successful startup, the participant will enter the :cpp:enumerator:`Running<SilKit::Core::Orchestration::Running>` state.
+After a successful startup, the participant will enter the :cpp:enumerator:`Running<SilKit::Services::Orchestration::Running>` state.
-:cpp:func:`State()<SilKit::Core::Orchestration::ILifecycleService::State()>` returns the
+:cpp:func:`State()<SilKit::Services::Orchestration::ILifecycleService::State()>` returns the
-current state as a plain enumeration, whereas :cpp:func:`Status()<SilKit::Core::Orchestration::ILifecycleService::Status()>` returns additional information such as the participant's name, the human readable reason for entering the state, and the wall clock time when the state was entered.
+current state as a plain enumeration, whereas :cpp:func:`Status()<SilKit::Services::Orchestration::ILifecycleService::Status()>` returns additional information such as the participant's name, the human readable reason for entering the state, and the wall clock time when the state was entered.

-To temporarily pause a simulation task, the :cpp:func:`Pause()<SilKit::Core::Orchestration::ILifecycleService::Pause()>` method can be invoked with a human readable explanation as a string argument.
+To temporarily pause a simulation task, the :cpp:func:`Pause()<SilKit::Services::Orchestration::ILifecycleService::Pause()>` method can be invoked with a human readable explanation as a string argument.
-Execution can be resumed using the :cpp:func:`Continue()<SilKit::Core::Orchestration::ILifecycleService::Continue()>` method.
+Execution can be resumed using the :cpp:func:`Continue()<SilKit::Services::Orchestration::ILifecycleService::Continue()>` method.

-To abort the simulation and report an error message use the :cpp:func:`ReportError()<SilKit::Core::Orchestration::ILifecycleService::ReportError()>` method.
+To abort the simulation and report an error message use the :cpp:func:`ReportError()<SilKit::Services::Orchestration::ILifecycleService::ReportError()>` method.
-This will change the current participant state to :cpp:enumerator:`Error<SilKit::Core::Orchestration::Error>` and report the error message to the SILKIT runtime system.
+This will change the current participant state to :cpp:enumerator:`Error<SilKit::Services::Orchestration::Error>` and report the error message to the SILKIT runtime system.
 ReportError is also called when the invocation of a registered handler throws an exception.

-To stop a particular participant, use the :cpp:func:`Stop()<SilKit::Core::Orchestration::ILifecycleService::Stop()>` method.
+To stop a particular participant, use the :cpp:func:`Stop()<SilKit::Services::Orchestration::ILifecycleService::Stop()>` method.
-This will exit the :cpp:func:`StartLifecycleNoTimeSync<SilKit::Core::Orchestration::ILifecycleService::StartLifecycleNoTimeSync()>` (or :cpp:func:`StartLifecycleWithTimeSync<SilKit::Core::Orchestration::ILifecycleService::StartLifecycleWithTimeSync()>`) loop, call a registered StopHandler and switch to the :cpp:enumerator:`Stopped<SilKit::Core::Orchestration::Stopped>` state.
+This will exit the :cpp:func:`StartLifecycleNoTimeSync<SilKit::Services::Orchestration::ILifecycleService::StartLifecycleNoTimeSync()>` (or :cpp:func:`StartLifecycleWithTimeSync<SilKit::Services::Orchestration::ILifecycleService::StartLifecycleWithTimeSync()>`) loop, call a registered StopHandler and switch to the :cpp:enumerator:`Stopped<SilKit::Services::Orchestration::Stopped>` state.

 .. admonition:: Note